Cardano-After-Dark/cardgen/cards/README.md

 If we halve:1248×936
 halve again: 624×468

-First we generate the card fronts:

-python exportPNG.py Vert2_CAD_001/svgs/sprite.svg Vert2_CAD_001/ -w 624

-This will generarte cards into Vert2_CAD_001/pngs.
-Eeach card is 624×936 and weight about 30-40 kb.
+Generate card faces into ../cards.assets/Vert2_CAD_001/pngs/ using the sprite Each card is 624×936 and weight about 30-40 kb.

-Then we run the program to
+python exportPNG.py ../cards.assets/Vert2_CAD_001/svgs/sprite.svg ../cards.assets/Vert2_CAD_001/ -w 624